WICG/nav-speculation/same-origin-chrome-origin-trial.md

 </script>
 ```

-In the above example, `index.html` hints to the browser to prerender `foo.html`.The origin trial token is present on both pages.
+In the above example, `index.html` provides a hint to the browser to prerender `foo.html`.The origin trial token is present on both pages.

 ## Debugging